11/11/11 Finding Peace Within to Affect Peace in the World4 comments

 A woman once told me that “Hope” was my gift to the world.
 I thought this was the biggest compliment.
 I love to hold eternal hope.
 I do have a sense that my hope our world can change and heal, will make a difference, mostly because it has me acting in ways that will bring that change.
 And those around me, seeing me, are often inspired to do the same.
 Hope grows exponentially when shared.
 So does peace.

 I know a good strategy to war: Peace.
 Unfortunately competition discourses like “My deck is bigger than your deck,” often rule, causing much of the conflict in ourselves, in our families, communities, and the world.
-We get so worried about being ‘good enough’ that we alienate others, either by judging and isolating ourselves or judging them.
+We get so anxious about being ‘good enough’ that we alienate others, either by judging and isolating ourselves or judging them.
 Then, we use power to make ourselves feel better.

 It is time to find that peace within ourselves so that we can affect peace in the world.
 Inner peace starts by getting rid of judgments.
-Listen to the meditation and tell me what you think.

 My young friend and his caregiver gave me permission to share his story.